Chaklala

-The area also has modern housing schemes namely Gulzar-e-Quaid, Chaklala Housing Schemes I, II & III, Askari - I, II, III, IV, V, VI, VIII, IX, X & XII with a rapidly diminishing rural area.
+On the west, it is bordered by Islamabad Expressway being connected through the Koral interchange.

-There is a large commercial market situated in Chaklala Scheme III which is the major shopping area for all the residents in Chaklala.
-The market comprises a lot of restaurants and shopping areas and a hang out spot for the younger people.
-There is also a cinema and retail complex located in Jinnah Park on the airport road which is another area where residents venture out during evenings.
+A large commercial market in Chaklala Scheme III is a major shopping area for the residents in Chaklala.
+The market comprises a lot of restaurants and shopping areas and a hangout spot for the younger people.
+There is also a cinema and retail complex located at Jinnah Park on Airport Road which is another area where residents venture out during evenings.

 Demography

-Chaklala has a population of around 407,952 according to the latest 2017 census.
+Chaklala has a population of around 333,115 according to the 2023 census.

 The major ethnic groups in the area are Potohari, Punjabis and Pashtuns.
 A large number of Kashmiris have also settled in the area after independence in 1947.
-Since Chaklala is a major army garrison and an airforce base as well, a large number of military families are also housed here from all over Pakistan.
+Since Chaklala has a major army garrison and an airforce base as well, a large number of military families are also housed here from all over Pakistan.
 Chaklala Airforce Base provides strategic transport to Pakistan's political and military leadership.

+There is a small hindu community in the region with Valmik Swamiji Mandir being the major place of worship.

 Chaklala Cantonment

-Chaklala Cantonment is the cantonment area located in Chaklala, Pakistan.
-It is home to a Pakistan Army garrison and a Pakistan Air Force base, along with Pakistan Armed Forces Joint Staff Headquarters, depots and workshops, most of them present since the British era.
-Chaklala Cantonment was split from the larger Rawalpindi Cantonment in 2002 to improve administration in the cantonment areas of the military capital of Pakistan.
-Before 2002, Rawalpindi Cantonment was the largest of all cantonments in Pakistan which was creating administrative problems in providing municipal services due to rapid urban growth.
+The Chaklala Garrison is a principle military locality situated within Chaklala containing the Joint Staff Headquarters (JS HQ).
+Along with Chaklala Airbase, renamed as PAF Base Nur Khan, both are part of Chaklala Cantonment area.
+Most of the military facilities, buildings, mobility support workshops had been built by the British Army and the Royal Air Force during the time of British Raj.
+In 2002, the Ministry of Defence had split Chaklala from the larger Rawalpindi Cantonment to improve security around the Army GHQ and provide better administration in both the cantonments.
+Before 2002, Rawalpindi Cantonment was the largest of all cantonments in Pakistan which was creating an administrative problem in providing municipal services to the area due to rapid urban growth.

-Chaklala Airbase, recently re-named as PAF Base Nur Khan, is an important air base of the Pakistan Air Force.
-The headquarters of the Joint Chiefs of Staff Committee, Pakistan are located in the high-security Pakistan Army garrison.
+PAF Base Nur Khan is an important air base of the Pakistan Air Force.
+It provides strategic transport for logistics, VIP personnel and is the premier air base for defending the capital Islamabad from any air intrusion.

+Housing societies and neighbourhoods

+Chaklala consists of the below housing societies and neighbourhoods: